 Before trying out Language101 for myself, I, unfortunately, confused it in my mind with the LanguagePod101 courses made by Innovate Languages (FrenchPod101, ChineseClass101, etc) which I like and think are quite good.

-As such I ended up being quite disappointed as there really is no comparison between the two as Language101’s ‘courses’ (if you can even call them that) are very poorly thought out and don’t teach you all that much.
+As such I ended up being quite disappointed as there really is no comparison between the two as I found Language101’s ‘courses’ (if you can even call them that) to be very poorly thought out and that they don’t teach you all that much.

-Although they are aimed at beginners, the fact that there are no explanations means that you just have to memorize and parrot random words and phrases that are flung at you out of context.
+Although the Spanish 1 Package is “for beginners,” the fact that there are no explanations means that you just have to memorize and parrot random words and phrases that are flung at you out of context.

 The ‘learning method’ that is used also seems to me to be pretty inefficient as you are asked to work through the content at breakneck speed.